with bottle-top dispensers

 For dispensing organic solvents, such as chlorinated and fluorinated hydrocarbons (e.g., trichlorotrifluoroethane and dichloromethane), or acids such as concentrated HCl and HNO3, as well as for trifluoroacetic acid (TFA), tetrahydrofuran (THF) and peroxides: Dispensette® S Organic

 For dispensing HF we recommend the use of the Dispensette® S Trace Analysis with a platinum-iridium valve spring.

 The design of the system allows a replacement of the complete dispensing cartridge.
-The somewhat higher operating forces during filling are minimized by a spring with automatic lifting action.
-The seripettor® pro is a competitively-priced dispenser for simple dispensing tasks in the volume range of 0.2 to 25 ml.
+The somewhat higher operating forces dur-ing filling are minimized by a spring with automatic lifting action.
+The present example reflects a competitively-priced dispenser for simple dispensing tasks in the volume range of 0.2 to 25 ml.